Burara anadi

-Bibasis anadi, the plain orange awlet, is a species of hesperid butterfly found in India and Southeast Asia.
+Burara anadi, the plain orange awlet, is a species of hesperid butterfly found in India and Southeast Asia.
 The butterfly has been reassigned by Vane-Wright and de Jong (2003) to the genus Burara and is considered by them Burara anadi.
+Some treatments place them in the genus Bibasis.

 Range

 The plain orange awlet ranges from India, (Mussoorie, Sikkim eastwards through Assam), to the Karen Hills in Myanmar, northern Thailand and Laos.